craigmbooth/craigmbooth.github.io/sql_bootcamp/index.md

    * [The welcome email](README_FIRST.pdf)
    * [Instructions for installing MySQL and MySQL Workbench for Mac OSX](MySQL Installation Mac.pdf)
    * [Instructions for installing MySQL and MySQL Workbench for Windows](MySQL Installation Windows.pdf)

+We will import some pre-made databases during the workshop.
+Note that these links will become live closer to the time of the workshop:

    * SQL files that we will need during the bootcamp
      * [load_data.sql](sql_bootcamp.sql)
      * [world.sql](world.sql)